ORCID iD: 0000-0001-6328-3640

-Jesmond Dalli is a Reader in Molecular Pharmacology at the Barts and The London School of Medicine and Dentistry and Queen Mary College.
+Jesmond Dalli is a Professor of Molecular Pharmacology at the Barts and The London School of Medicine and Dentistry and Queen Mary College.
 He is also a Sir Henry Dale Fellow and the director of the Lipid Mediator Unit at the William Harvey Research Institute.
 He received a B.Sc (Hons) in chemistry and biology and an M.Sc in biology from the University of Malta.
 He then read for and completed a PhD at the William Harvey Research Institute, Queen Mary University of London with Prof. Mauro Perretti.
-Dr Dalli then moved to Prof. Charles N. Serhan’s laboratory at Harvard Medical school and the Brigham and Women’s Hospital where he held the position of Instructor.
+Professor Dalli then moved to Prof. Charles N. Serhan’s laboratory at Harvard Medical school and the Brigham and Women’s Hospital where he held the position of Instructor.
 He was also the co-director with Prof. Serhan of two NIH funded lipid mediator metabololipidomics cores.
 He published over 80 peer-reviewed publications including publications in Nature Medicine, Immunity and Science Translation Medicine.

 Memberships and awards